Carefree in God

 It is up to us to deposit our burdens on God in prayer.
 He calms us down in prayer, clarifies our thoughts and priorities, and brings us into a close relationship with him.
 Jesus gave us an important role model:

-“And early in the morning, while it was still very dark, he got up and went out and went away to a lonely place and there he prayed.
-And Simon and those who were with him hastened after him; and they found him and said to him, "All are looking for you" (Mark 1,35-37).
+“And very early in the morning, while it was still very dark, he got up and went out and departed to a solitary place, and there he prayed.
+And Simon and those who were with him hurried after him; and they found him and said to him, ‘Everyone is looking for you!’”
+(Markus 1,35-37).

 Jesus hid to find time for prayer!
 He was not distracted by many needs:

-“But talk about him spread all the more; and great crowds gathered to hear and be healed of their diseases.
-But he withdrew and was in lonely places, praying" (Luke 5,15-16).
+“But the word about him spread all the more; and large crowds gathered, to hear and be healed of their illnesses.
+But he withdrew and was in lonely places and prayed.”
+(Lukas 5,15-16).

 Are we under pressure, has stress spread in our lives?
 Then we too should retreat and spend time with God in prayer!
 Sometimes we are just too busy to know God at all.
 That's why it's important to regularly withdraw and focus on God.